 Joseph Fowler, “a lawless and defiant disturber of the public peace.”

-Those are the words of Thomas Franklin Waters in Ipswich in the Massachusetts Bay Colony.
-Waters noted that Joseph Fowler was sentenced to pay a considerable fine or sit in the stocks on lecture day, for saying there were seven or eight liars in the church and asking why they were not cast out, and for saying “if one would lye soundly he was fit for the church.”
+Thomas Franklin Waters in Ipswich in the Massachusetts Bay Colony noted that Joseph Fowler was sentenced to pay a considerable fine or sit in the stocks on lecture day, for saying there were seven or eight liars in the church and asking why they were not cast out, and for saying “if one would lye soundly he was fit for the church.”